clavisound/feather-LoRa32u4-sketches/README.md

+# WARNING: obsolete project
+Since TTN V3, this project is considered hostile to the TTN, since TTN *requires* all the nodes to support MAC commands.
+This project uses TinyLoRa which does not support MAC commands.
+SlimLoRa have some support, but it's untested.
+I think it's fairly easy to port this project to LMIC if you have a MCU with more than 64kB of flash RAM.

 # feather-LoRa32u4-sketches
 Here you can find three sketches.
 Two for [TTNmapper](http://ttnmapper.org).
 One to use Adafruit Feather LoRa 32u4 with smartphone and one with
 FeatherWing GPS.
 Extra sketch is a bike tracker.